 The paperback and digital version are also available on Amazon from February 5th.

 Digital and print versions are offered at $25 USD.
-Audiobook isn't priced yet.
+Audiobook price varies a bit by platform.
 Team and company licenses are available via Gumroad.

 Please use this form to report issues!